-Passionate about ethnography, storytelling and research, Rosine Tchatchoua-Djomo is completing her doctoral degree at Wageningen University (NL) as an affiliate to the African Studies Centre Leiden at Leiden University, and an external PhD candidate at Wageningen University, the Netherlands.
-Her research project articulates within the programme ‘Grounding Land Governance (GLG) – Land Conflicts, Local Governance and Decentralization in Post-Conflict Uganda, Burundi and South Sudan’.
+Passionate about ethnography, storytelling, research and research ethics, Rosine Tchatchoua-Djomo is completing her doctoral degree as an external PhD candidate at Wageningen University (NL) as an affiliate to the African Studies Centre Leiden at Leiden University, the Netherlands.
+Her research project articulates within the research programme ‘Grounding Land Governance (GLG) – Land Conflicts, Local Governance and Decentralization in Post-Conflict Uganda, Burundi and South Sudan’.
 The GLG programme investigates how land governance evolves in post-conflict situations as an outcome of interactions between multiple stakeholders including governments, customary authorities, (inter)national NGOs and local people.
 It specifically looks at the interconnectedness between decentralization, relations of governance, authority, legitimacy, property rights, land conflict resolution and politics.

 Rosine has a background in international development, development sociology and agricultural economics.
 She holds a joint Master of Science degree from a consortium of prestigious European universities among whose are University of Ghent, Humboldt University of Berlin, Wageningen University, Slovak University of Agriculture and other institutes (Erasmus Mundus International Master in Rural Development, 2011); and an Engineering degree in agricultural economics and rural sociology from the University of Dschang (Cameroon, 2007).